sync-for-science/imaging/README.md

 If the Imaging FHIR server needs to fetch data from sources that will take some time (e.g., issuing a DICOM C-FIND query under the hood), it MAY respond with a `503` status and a `Retry-After` header indicating how many seconds the app should wait before re-trying its query.

-If the Imaging FHIR server has data available (e.g., having called DICOM C-FIND or issued a QIDO-RS query under the hood), it responds with a FHIR Bundle of ImagingStudy resources, filtering by `Meta.lastUpdated` or `ImagingStudy.started` if client has supplied one of these search parameters.
-Each resource in the Bundle should populate the following fields at least:
+If Imaging data is already available (e.g., URLs point to the DICOM server, data has already been cached, etc.), it responds with a FHIR Bundle of ImagingStudy resources, filtering by `Meta.lastUpdated` or `ImagingStudy.started` if client has supplied one of these search parameters.
+Each resource in the Bundle should populate at least the following elements:

 ```
   {